AlexanderMelde/Basic-login-for-Google-Authentificator/README.md

 Uses https://github.com/PHPGangsta/GoogleAuthenticator

-Example made for a minecraft server, can be easily changed.
+Example made for a minecraft server, but can be easily changed.